OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

 1. We define the component's properties.
 2. We create the actual type in the Truth.
 3. We create an object of our type with `quick_create_object` and provide a default object to our component.
 It makes sure that when you add the component to an Entity, you have the expected default values.
 It is not needed, just a nice thing to have.
-4. Add our `TM_CI_EDITOR_UI` aspect to the type.
+4. Add our `tm_ci_editor_ui_i` aspect to the type.
 It tells the Editor that you can add the component via the Editor.
 If you do not provide it, the Editor will not suggest this component to you and cannot store it in the Truth.
 It does not mean you cannot add this component via C.